shango/opsis-slate/README.md

 2. **Update Slate:** Enter lens/artist/comment info, click "Update Slate"
 3. **Version Up:** Click "Version Up" to save incremented project version

-The script will:
-- Automatically detect the footage duration from the Sequence comp
-- Set Sequence and Working comps to the detected duration
-- Set Output comp to duration + 1 (for slate frame)
-- Update Time Remap on the three Working comp layers in SLATE_TEMPLATE to display first, middle and last frame of Output comp.
-- Verion up will increment the current version.
-If you are a version behind the most recent, it will skip over it and version up from there.

 ## Expressions for Text Layers not controlled by the Script